Institutional Rate for groups: $400 (happy to discuss; please inquire at email@example.com)

 Interview Intervention Webinar

-The (Online) Job Talk Webinar
+The Job Talk Webinar

 Negotiating Your Academic Job

 Walks you through the elements of a typical academic job negotiation, explaining what can and can’t be expected based on size, type and rank of institution.
 Addresses the question of the rescinded offer.
 Shows common misunderstandings and pitfalls, and provides scripts for successful negotiations.
 Focuses on tenure track offers but includes discussion of NTT, VAP, postdoc and other positions as well.
+Updated for COVID and beyond.

 How To Write a Winning Grant